OrdinaryDads/ordinarydads/_posts/2019-03-05-Episode-1-Show-Plan.md

 Recently, my brother switched away from iOS to the Pixel 3.
 And after seeing pics that he took on the phone, we were like: dang that's some good photos.
 So since Vodafone had a good deal on the smaller Pixel 3 we decided to go for it.

 Michael, how about you?

+What to think of:

+* Hit the point, then talk beyond.
+* Unlock the stories
+* Accuracy